Modern slavery act compliance statement

-This statement sets out First Ark Group’s (the Group) actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business or its supply chains.
+This statement sets out Livv Housing Group’s (the Group) actions to understand all potential modern slavery risks related to the business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business or supply chains.

 Structure and supply chains

-In order to achieve the aims and objectives of each individual entity, the Group procures a vast amount of different goods and services.
-As a result, the Group has a diverse supply chain including:
+In order to achieve our aims and objectives, we procure a vast amount of different goods and services.
+As a result, we have a diverse supply chain including:

 - Property contractors (repairs and maintenance)